lealceldeiro/gems/HighPerformanceJavaPersistence/Chapter01/README.md

 The resulting capacity gain is relative to the minimum throughput, so the absolute system capacity is obtained as follows:

 ![Image of a formula showing the absolute system capacity](./image/formula-2.1.2.png "Formula for the absolute system capacity")

+### 2.2 Database connections boundaries

+The total number of connections offered by a database server depends on the underlying hardware resources, and finding how many connections a server can handle is possible through measurements and proven scalability models.

+### 2.3 Scaling up and scaling out

+Scaling is the effect of increasing capacity by adding more resources.
+Scaling vertically (scaling up) means adding resources to a single machine.
+Increasing the number of available machines is called horizontal scaling (scaling out).

+#### 2.3.1 Master-Slave replication

+For enterprise systems where the read/write ratio is high, a Master-Slave replication scheme is suitable for increasing availability.

+Aside from eliminating the single point of failure, database replication can also increase transaction throughput.
+In a Master-Slave topology, the Slave nodes can accept read-only transactions, therefore routing read traffic away from the Master node.

+#### 2.3.2 Multi-Master replication

+In a Multi-Master replication scheme, all nodes are equal and can accept both read-only and read-write transactions.
+Splitting the load among multiple nodes can only increase transaction throughput and reduce response time as well.

+Ensuring data consistency is challenging in a Multi-Master replication scheme because there is no longer a single source of truth.

+#### 2.3.3 Sharding

+When data size grows beyond the overall capacity of a replicated multi-node environment, splitting data becomes unavoidable.
+Sharding means distributing data across multiple nodes so each instance contains only a subset of the overall data.